Skip to main content

 Common Misspellings

 Common misspellings of the inputs will be generated.
-For example, if the input is What is a reciept?, the generated input could be What is a reviept?
+For example, if the input is What is a receipt?, the generated input could be What is a reviept?

 okareo.generate_scenarios(